 The final step of DGAF confidence is to always apply it, wherever you may be.
-Sure, you may think you’ve accepted yourself, but when somebody talks shit do you shrivel up inside?
+Sure, you may think you’ve accepted yourself, but when someone talks sh*t do you shrivel up inside?

 I hope not.

 Here’s a very simple yet effective habit to develop so that you don’t shrivel up.
-Whenever somebody says something about you, ask yourself, “Do I agree with that?”
+Whenever someone says something about you, ask yourself, “Do I agree with that?”

-You see, 99% of the time people try to get to you, it’s with bullshit you don’t actually agree with.
-If somebody walked up to you and said, “Guess what motherf*cker?
+You see, 99% of the time people try to get to you, it’s with bullsh*t you don’t actually agree with.
+If someone walked up to you and said, “Guess what motherf*cker?
 The Earth is flat”, would you take offense to that?
 Or would you completely disregard this doltish comment and move on?

 When people throw unsubstantiated criticism your way, it’s the same thing.
 The only reason you’re getting bent out of shape is because it’s about you.
 All you gotta do is ask yourself, “Do I agree with that?”
 If you don’t agree, ignore it and move on.

 Now let’s say someone goes, “Hey, you just said a dumb thing.”

 You then ask yourself, “do I agree with that?”
 And you do agree.
 Oh f*ck!
 What do you do now?
 Do you pack your bags and go home?